paschalogu/azureterraform/README.md

-# DevOps Task
+# DevOps Blank Project

-As a DevOps engineer, heres a task to set IT infrastructure on the AWS cloud using Terraform, Jenkins, and Ansible.
+As a DevOps engineer, here's a task to set IT infrastructure on the Azure cloud using Terraform, Jenkins, and Ansible.

 ## Tasks: